alexei379/CarND-Traffic-Sign-Classifier-Project/README.md

 ### 4. Solution Approach

 I choose to use LeNet-5 architecture from the [CarND-LeNet-Lab](https://github.com/udacity/CarND-LeNet-Lab) as a base model.
-It worked well on recognizing complex features of hand-written digits so I decided to give it a try.
-As we have more classes to classify, I added extra fully connected layer to gather more feature information in it.
-To prevent overfitting I also added a dropout layer.
+It worked well on recognizing complex features of handwritten digits so I decided to give it a try.
+As we have more classes to classify, I added an extra fully connected layer to gather more feature information in it.
+To prevent overfitting I also added a drop out layer.

-Also I was iteratively adjusting parameters like learning rate, number of epochs and keep probablity to get the final results.
+Also, I was iteratively adjusting parameters like learning rate, the number of epochs and keep probability to get the final results.
 I decided to add a "break" from the epochs cycle once the target accuracy is reached.

 My final model results were:
 * training set accuracy of 0.986